Creating Efficient Government through Digital Transformation and Collaboration

 Arapahoe County brought its first “customer” county onto the system last November 1.
 Seven more counties are in the queue to begin using the software over the course of 2018.
 Nearly $1M in grant monies from the Federal and Colorado governments has been awarded to implement the system at five of the seven counties and with these implementations, approximately half of the State’s total caseload will be using this highly efficient system.

-Adopting a new, digital technology which can accompany workflows provided for great efficiencies and service improvements.
+Adopting a new digital technology is accompanying workflows provided for great efficiencies and service improvements.
 Going forward, however, this digital transformation should also serve as a model which can be—and should be—replicated across local governments.
 Historically, jurisdictions have created their own systems, frequently performing the same functions as similar or identical systems “in the next town over” or “across the county line.”
 Collaborating and sharing software and infrastructure, whether in the cloud or on-premises, has the great potential to make local government highly efficient in a way that the private sector, with its competitive differences, cannot achieve.